microsoft/dstoolkit-genai-shap/README.md

 >
 > This type of information can be used as insights to guide next steps to improve the overall **context recall** of the solution.

 During the creation of the explainers other warnings related to the safe use of the explainers can be raised.
-For example warinings like the following can be risen when creating the explainers for the **context recall** metric:
+For example warinings like the following can be rised when creating the explainers for the **context recall** metric:

-> `UserWarning: There are 6 estimated values in the metric context_recall too farm from the original values.
+> `UserWarning: There are 6 estimated values in the metric context_recall too far from the original values.
 The following is the list of indexes [18, 19, 26, 27, 37, 39].`

 These warnings are shown because during the creation of the training of the black-box model to create the explainers, there is a process to evaluate how far are the estimated values of each metric compared to the original one, using t-distribution and confidence intervals.
-If an instance is out of the confidence interval it is marked as too far from the original value and the warning is shown to alert the user to use carfully the instance explanations for those specific instances.
+If an instance is out of the confidence interval it is marked as too far from the original value and the warning is shown to alert the user to use carefully the instance explanations for those specific instances.

 The following table shows a comparison of the original metric values compared with the estimated values calculated using the black-box model, and the identification if the instance is **out of range** and therefore the explanations should be used carefully for those instances.